About the eFamily (formerly The Family)

 After a good cleanup and installing an HDD repurposed from an abandoned school's computer, this Mac was able to boot up the Tiger DVD.
 After a lot of disc burning and patience, I was able to install Leopard on it, and it's been living happily as the last iMac model being able to run PowerPC apps natively.
 No issues, no stutters, just an iMac running smoothly and not being e-waste after years of abuse and neglect.

 iMac G3 Bondi Blue (rev. A)

-This one is my favorite (it's the logo of this website), and also the hardest to fix.
+This one is definitely the hardest to fix.
 This poor thing has such a poor ventilation that its CRT died while it was idle.
 Its flyback transformer melted, and needs to be replaced.
-I do already have the replacement, but I'm too scared to do it, since I've never soldered anything before, and I'd rather not risk it with this beauty.
+I do already have the replacement, but I'm too scared to do it, as I've never soldered anything so dangerous before, and I'd rather not risk it with this one.

 eMac G4 (USB 2.0)